pytorch/pytorch/docs/source/notes/autograd.rst

 In some cases, the user might need to compute something that is not the "true gradient" of its function.
 We identify few use cases here:

-- Ignore the gradients for some part of the computation as they could render the computed gradients unstable: gradients of square root near :math:`0`.
+- Ignore the gradients for some part of the computation as they could render the computed gradients unstable, e.g. gradients of square root near :math:`0`.
-- Ignore the gradients in a set of computations where we know they will be :math:`0` and so don't need to be computed: a set of operations that compute values that are the used as integer to index a tensor.
+- Ignore the gradients in a set of computations where we know they will be :math:`0` and so don't need to be computed, e.g. a set of operations that compute values that are the used as integers to index a tensor.
 - Update the value of a tensor that requires gradients without this update being recorded: initialization of the weights of a neural network.
 - Work with tensors that may or may not require gradients to perform operations that do not need gradients computed: optimizers for neural networks or method that compute the 0-1 accuracy for classification.